Center-for-Research-Libraries/crl-serials-validator/README.md

 ### Data files

 Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.ini` (to store WorldCat Search API keys), and a general configuration file called `validator_config.ini`.
-These files will all be found in a folder called `CRL` in your user data folder.
-On Windows this will usually be found at `'C:\Users\USERNAME\AppData\Local\CRL'.
+The `validator_config.ini` will be put in the `data` folder in the CRL Serials Validator's main folder.
+The other two files will go in the user's data directory in a folder called `CRL`.
+On Windows this will usually be found at `'C:\Users\USERNAME\AppData\Local\CRL\CRL'.
 On most Linux systems it will usually be at `/home/USERNAME/.local/share/CRL`.

+To create a "portable" version of the application, move the `marc_database.db` and `api_keys.ini` files to the `data` folder in the main application folder.
+After that the application will default to using those files and won't try to create files in other places on the user's drive.

 If you hae a copy of the ISSN database, it should be put in the same directory that contains `marc_database.db`.